Chief John Big Tree

 Big Tree also claimed to be the sole model for Fraser's most recognized work, the doleful sculpture, End of the Trail.
 Both of these claims are broadly disputed, and Fraser identified other models.

 He also appeared on the March 1964 cover of Esquire magazine, in a pose commemorating the Indian Head nickel.

 As actor

-John Big Tree was a longtime Hollywood actor, who appeared in 65 pictures between 1915 and 1950.
+John Big Tree was a longtime Hollywood actor, who appeared in at least 60 pictures between 1915 and 1950.

 Often uncredited, he had a noted speaking role in his second to last picture, the middle of John Ford's celebrated "Cavalry Trilogy", She Wore a Yellow Ribbon (1949).
-As Chief Pony That Walks he has an extended dialogue with his old friend, Cavalry captain Nelson Brittles (played by John Wayne), who seeks the aged chief's help in quelling a rebellion among his people spurred by the Sioux victory over General George Armstrong Custer at the Battle of the Little Bighorn.
+As Chief Pony That Walks he has an extended dialogue with his old friend, Cavalry captain Nathan Brittles (played by John Wayne), who seeks the aged chief's help in quelling a rebellion among his people spurred by the Sioux victory over General George Armstrong Custer at the Battle of the Little Bighorn.